Spasticity occurs when there’s a communication problem between the muscles and the

 brain or spinal cord

-- In people with MS, the covering of the nerves in the brain and spinal cord that control movement are damaged
+- In people with multiple sclerosis (MS), the covering of the nerves in the brain and spinal cord that control movement are damaged

 Spasticity causes a tightness or stiffness in the muscles and can prevent normal